 In 1996, while he was on his way to do charity work, the bullets of unknown gunmen assassinated Tupac Shakur.
 His singular influence as an artist in RAP music may never be fully appreciated.

 In 2002, the Los Angeles Times published a two-part story by investigative reporter Chuck Philips titled "Who Killed Tupac Shakur?" based on yearlong research that reconstructed the crime and the events leading up to it.
-Information gathered by the paper indicated that: "the shooting was carried out by a Compton gang called the Southside Crips to avenge the beating of one of its members by Shakur a few hours earlier.
+Information gathered by the paper indicated that: "a Compton gang carried out the shooting called the Southside Crips to avenge the beating of one of its members by Shakur a few hours earlier.
 Orlando Anderson, the Crip whom Shakur had attacked, fired the fatal shots.
 Las Vegas police discounted Anderson as a suspect and interviewed him only once, briefly.
 He was later killed in an unrelated gang shooting."

 The article also reported the involvement of East Coast rapper The Notorious B.I.G., Shakur's rival at the time, and several New York criminals.
 On September 29, 2023, Duane Keith Davis was arrested for Shakur's murder.